Monthly Tech-Tip | No tracking! No ads! |

 Formula Weight | 86.90 |

-Above 1080C, half of the oxygen disassociates to produce MnO, a flux that immediately reacts with silica to produce violet colors in the absence of alumina, browns in its presence.
-Thus if it is being used in glazes fired below 1080C it should be considered as MnO2, if above it should be taken as 81.5 MnO and 18.5 LOI.
+During firing, half of the oxygen disassociates to produce MnO (with an associated LOI of 14%).
+MnO is a flux.
+It reacts with silica to produce violet colors in the absence of alumina, browns in its presence.

-Manganese dioxide is the key to Rockingham brown wares which are made by employing about 3% iron oxide and 7% manganese in a transparent lead glaze of a recipe such as: Feldspar 28, Kaolin 14, Flint 4, Lead bisilicate 40, Whiting 4.
+Manganese dioxide is the key to Rockingham brown glazes which were made by employing about 3% iron oxide and 7% manganese in a transparent lead glaze of a recipe such as: Feldspar 28, Kaolin 14, Flint 4, Lead bisilicate 40, Whiting 4.

-Manganese browns have a different, often more pleasant character than iron browns.
+Manganese browns have a different, often more pleasant character than iron browns, especially in reduction firing.

 The stains are still powders, showing their advantage over using raw metal oxides to color glazes.
 Pretty well all black glazes employ manganese along with other metal oxides, double or triple their combined percentage is needed to stain a glaze black.
 Much of the reason for this is that they dissolve in the melt.